vadim-korsakov/checkoutfinland.github.io/source/index.html.md

 Separate the key & value of the request parameters with ':' and separate each parameter with a linebreak '\n'.

 ```
-# if the request fields are for example 'merchant', stamp' & 'amount, the final mac string used for calculation would be this:
+# if the request fields are for example 'merchant', 'stamp' & 'amount, the final mac string used for calculation would be this:
 "amount:50
 merchant:375917
 stamp:1492599660"